 In Honduras there are a variety of company types, but the most commonly used are the following:

-In Honduras, businesses are obligated to adhere to distinct corporate and mercantile requisites, aiming to guarantee both legal adherence and operational effectiveness.
+In Honduras, businesses are have a number of regulations pertaining to operations, aiming to guarantee both legal adherence.
 These requisites include:

 Furthermore, board meetings and annual shareholder meetings that involve the following aspects must be disclosed to financial authorities as part of entity annual compliance: